Software Design Patterns Dhanush P

 Key Features

-Intent Match an existing object beyond your control to a particular interface
+Intent | Match an existing object beyond your control to a particular interface |

-Problem A system has the right data and behavior but the wrong interface.
-Typically
+Problem | A system has the right data and behavior but the wrong interface.
+Typically used when you have to make something a derivative of an abstract class we are defining or already have. |

-Solution The Adapter provides a wrapper with the desired interface
+Solution | The Adapter provides a wrapper with the desired interface |

-The Adapter adapts the interface of an Adaptee to mat ch that of the
+Participants and Collaborators | The Adapter adapts the interface of an Adaptee to mat ch that of the Adapter's Target (the class it derives from).
+This allows the Client to use the Adaptee as if it were a type of Target. |

-Consequences The Adapter pattern allows for preexisting objects to fit into new class
+Consequences | The Adapter pattern allows for preexisting objects to fit into new class structures without being limited by their interfaces. |

-Implementation Contain the existing class in another class.
-Have the containing class
+Implementation | Contain the existing class in another class.
+Have the containing class match the required interface and call the methods of the contained class. |

 Standard and simplified view of adapter pattern